izzianyramli/Udacity-Robotics-Project-5/README.md

 ```

 3. `teleop_twist_keyboard`: This package contains robot teleoperation package that is used to manually control the robot using keyboard for testing, especially while doing mapping.
-4. `add_markers`: Package for adding markers in RViz to be used in home service robot application.
+4. `add_markers`: Package for adding cube markers in RViz to be used in home service robot application, to visualize object being picked up and dropped off by the robot.
 5. `pick-objects`: Package for adding multiple navigation goal for the home service robot application.

 ## 1. Clone and Build